Find out where to get help if you're experiencing domestic violence.

 If you decide to leave

 If you're considering leaving, be careful who you tell.
 It's important that your partner doesn't know where you're going.
-Planning is very important.
-If you decide to leave, it will help to take:

 Women and men who have been sexually assaulted can get confidential help, treatment and support at a sexual assault referral centre.
 Find your nearest sexual assault referral centre.